|"So... we're just kind of hoping they'll fly right in front of our window and otherwise we do nothing?"|

 Also a quick reminder:because the Veteran Gunners are used during the Resolve Attack Effects step, you can use other effects before or after them.
 For example, you could spend accuracy icon dice to lock down defense tokens before rerolling the remaining dice.

 With all that said, Veteran Gunners has not been a terribly popular upgrade.
-It has its uses, particularly on ships with large numbers of red dice (as they have a tendency to be fickle, so rerolling the whole pool can be worth it on occasion), but points invested into more on-target dice-fixing technology (like Turbolaser Reroute Circuits or Dual Turbolaser Turrets) can be more consistently useful as it's easy to decide to reroll or change the facing on a single blank die, but choosing whether or not to reroll an entire dice pool is tricky in situations where the dice turn out to be unimpressive but not outright awful: is it worth trying again?
+It has its uses, particularly on ships with large numbers of red dice (as they have a tendency to be fickle, so rerolling the whole pool can be worth it on occasion), but points invested into more on-target dice-fixing technology (like Turbolaser Reroute Circuits or Linked Turbolaser Towers) are almost always better; choosing whether or not to reroll an entire dice pool is tricky in situations where the dice turn out to be unimpressive but not outright awful: is it worth trying again?
 What happens if it turns out worse?
 It's tough to say, but it's often tempting to stick with a sure thing even if it's not quite amazing.